Domestic Violence Attorney in Everett, WA

 Snohomish Law PLLC is led by Attorney Scott W. Lawrence, a seasoned trial attorney with over two decades of experience exclusively in criminal defense.
-Mr. Lawrence leverages his unique background in investigation and forensic analysis to thoroughly examine evidence, challenge allegations, and provide the robust defense necessary for these high-stakes cases.
+Mr. Lawrence uses his background in investigation and forensic analysis to examine evidence in detail, question allegations, and provide the robust defense necessary for these high-stakes cases.

-Book a complimentary in-office or virtual consultation with an Everett domestic violence and malicious mischief attorney by contacting us online or at (425) 321-3487.
-We speak Russian and Ukrainian.
+Book a complimentary in-office or virtual consultation with a domestic violence attorney in Everett by contacting us online or at (425) 321-3487.
+We also speak Russian and Ukrainian.
 Available 24/7.

 Our defense is focused on challenging the reliability of the evidence, the credibility of the witnesses, and the state's ability to prove the domestic violence designation beyond a reasonable doubt.

-- Challenging the allegations: We investigate whether the allegations were made during a moment of intense argument, out of spite, or in a divorce or custody dispute, which can undermine the prosecution’s case.
+- Challenging the allegations: Our domestic violence attorneys in Everett evaluate whether the allegations were made during a moment of intense argument, out of spite, or in a divorce or custody dispute, which can undermine the prosecution’s case.

-- Self-defense: We aggressively pursue the defense of self-defense, proving that your actions were reasonable and necessary to prevent imminent harm to yourself or others.
+- Self-defense: We pursue the defense of self-defense where appropriate, showing that your actions were reasonable and necessary to prevent imminent harm to yourself or others.

-- Challenging the designation: While the relationship may be domestic, we challenge the underlying factual basis for assault or a property damage claim.
+- Challenging the designation: While the relationship may be domestic, we question the underlying factual basis for an assault or property damage claim.

 Under RCW 10.99.020, "domestic violence" means physical harm, assault, attempted physical harm, or infliction of fear of imminent physical harm, sexual assault, or stalking committed by one family or household member against another.